MichelVGameMaker/HitBoxes_gml/README.md

 ## FEATURES:
 - add Hurtable behavior by parenting or attach Hurt Boxes to instances.
-- adjust how Hurt Bowes follow / mimic their 'owning' instances.
-- create Hit Boxes with hitbox_create() function.
+- create Hit Boxes with the hitbox_create() function, they are automatically managed (but need you to specify their destruction condition).
-- adjust how Hit Bowes follow / mimic their 'owninh' instance.
+- ability to adjust how Hit Boxes and Hurt Boxes follow / mimic their 'owning' instance.
-- add speed to Hit Boxes, manage high speed movement collision.
+- Hit Boxes can have speed, and the library manages high speed movement collision.
-- cancel Hit Boxes on collision with walls.
+- ability to cancel Hit Boxes on collision with walls.
 - customize parameters (damages, attack types, callback function...) to fit your game features.

 ## LICENSE:
 G2L is fully free.
 Do whatever you want with it.

 ## BEHIND THE HOOD:
-Hitlib relies on hitboxes, virtual sprite-shaped entities that deal damages upon collision with hurtable instances.
+Hitlib relies on hitboxes, virtual sprite-shaped entities, that deal damages upon collision with hurtable instances.
 Hit Boxes are struct entities.
 They are managed by 'controller' objects called Hitbox_manager.
 Note that the same result could be achieved with independant objects.

-Hitbox_manager objects are mainly there for processing collision and drawing the associated sprites (thus, there is one Hitbox_manager per layer, no matter the number of Hitboxes).
-If you make your Hit Boxes invisible, you should create all of them at the same depth.
+Hitbox_manager objects are mainly there for processing collision and drawing the associated sprites (drawing requires one Hitbox_manager per layer, no matter the number of Hitboxes).
+If you your Hit Boxes are invisible, you should create all of them at the same depth.

 Hurt Boxes are instances of the oHurtbox